revanth19021/revanth19021/README.md

 - 👋 Hi, I’m @revanth19021
-- 👀 I’m interested in
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning phython
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on good company
-- 📫 How to reach me ...
+- 📫 How to reach me by flight

 <!---
 revanth19021/revanth19021 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.